ckaestne/TypeChef/README.md

 The Java parser is based on a grammar that can be traced back to the Java 1.5 grammar in the [JavaCC repository](http://java.net/projects/javacc/downloads/directory/contrib/grammars).

+For convenience we include [sbt](http://code.google.com/p/simple-build-tool/) in the repository.

 We would further more thank for their contributions and discussions
 * [Steven She](http://www.eng.uwaterloo.ca/~shshe/) (University of Waterloo)